dfinance/dnode/README.md

 Copy addresses and private keys from output, we will need them in the future.

-As you see we create one account calling `bank` where we will be store all generated **WINGS** coins for start, and then 3 accounts to make them PoA validators, we indeed 3 because by default it's minimum amount of PoA validators to has.
+As you see we create one account calling `bank` where we will be store all generated **WINGS** coins for start, and then 3 accounts to make them PoA validators, we need at least 3 validators because by default it's a minimum amount of PoA validators to have.

-Now let's add genesis account and initiate genesis poa validators:
+Now let's add genesis account and initiate genesis PoA validators:

     wbd add-genesis-account [bank-address] 10000,wings